 All investments are stated at fair value.
-The Plan primarily invests in collective funds that have underlying investments and the fair value is determined by the Plan's proportionate share of the underlying investments and is estimated using the net asset value per share.
+The Plan primarily invests in collective funds that have underlying investments and the fair value is determined by the Plan's proportionate share of the underlying investments and is estimated using the net asset value (the "NAV") per share.
 The fair value of the Corporation's common stock held by the Plan is determined as the last selling price on the last business day of the year, as published by an independent source.
 Security transactions are recorded on the trade date.
-Cash equivalents represent the following: 1) funds held for distributions and transfers in the K-C Stock Fund, 2) funds held for pending participant disbursements in the clearing account, and 3) funds invested in cash equivalent securities and pending transactions in the SDBA.
+Cash equivalents include a collective short term investment fund for pending transactions which is recorded at fair value using the NAV per share as well as certificates of deposit and other interest bearing investments that are recorded at cost, which approximates fair value.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
 Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year.